dinlaks/OpenShiftAISetup/README.md

 4. **Configure monitoring** and logging
 5. **Set up CI/CD pipelines** for ML workflows

-# Unstall all the deployed operator
+# Uninstall all the deployed operators
-To uninstall and clean up all the operators use script uninstall-operators.sh
+To uninstall and clean up all the operators, use the script uninstall-operators.sh